-If you are carrying a child less than four years old or who weighs less than 40 lbs, that child must be restrained in an age-appropriate seat which shields them from moving parts of the bicycle.
-This could be a sling, a rear-mounted child seat or a trailer which has been designed to transport children.
+If you are carrying a child less than four years old or who weighs less than 40 lbs, that child must be restrained in an age-appropriate seat that shields them from moving parts of the bicycle.
+This could be a sling, a rear-mounted child seat or a trailer that has been designed to transport children.
 Never leave a child in a seat or trailer that is attached to the bicycle when you are not holding, walking or riding it.

 Carrying luggage and other packages is permitted, providing you can keep at least one hand on the handlebars of your bicycle.
 Do not balance any item on your handlebars which may impede your view of the road ahead or your ability to control the bike.

 It is illegal for any person riding a bicycle, motorcycle, sled, roller skates, skateboard or toy vehicle to attach themselves to any other vehicle.
 Remember, bicycles qualify as vehicles!
 The responsibility for this offense usually rests with the person hitching a ride – except where children are concerned.
 If you are caught towing a minor in any conveyance other than a safety-checked bicycle trailer, you could be fined or banned from using the road.
 Rules, fines and penalties for cyclists carrying passengers or luggage vary across the United States, so check your local driving handbook for details.

 Bicyclists who are riding on the sidewalk or on a pedestrian crosswalk have the same rights and responsibilities as pedestrians.
 Though like car drivers, cyclists must yield to the pedestrian right-of-way in these situations.
 You must always give an audible warning before passing a pedestrian on a sidewalk or crossing.